LLNL/units/docs/installation/cmake_variables.rst

    When compiling with C++17 (or higher), this can be set to, e.g., `mynamespace::units` to avoid name clashes with other libraries defining `units`.
 -  `UNITS_INSTALL`:  This is set to `ON` normally but defaults to `OFF` if used as a subproject.
 This controls whether anything gets installed by the install target.
 -  `UNITS_CMAKE_PROJECT_NAME`:  This is set to `UNITS` by default.
 If using this in a package manager or wish to rename the project this variable can be set to another name to change the name of the package.
 This will change the install path and cmake target names.
 For example setting `-DUNITS_CMAKE_PROJECT_NAME=LLNL-UNITS` will create cmake project llnl-units::units, and llnl-units::header_only and will install in a llnl-units directory with appropriate cmake files.
+-  `${UNITS_CMAKE_PROJECT_NAME}_ENABLE_SUBMODULE_UPDATE` this can be set to off to disable submodule updates which impacts Gtest, in which case if this is off and the submodule is not preset it will try to find and external Gtest, similar to `UNITS_USE_EXTERNAL_GTEST`
 If compiling as part of a subproject then a few other options are useful

 -  `UNITS_HEADER_ONLY`:  Only generate the header only target, sets `UNITS_BUILD_STATIC_LIBRARY` and `UNITS_BUILD_SHARED_LIBRARY` to OFF